-Work permits are needed in the State of Michigan by a person under the age of 18 before engaging in gainful occupation.
+Work permits are needed in the State of Michigan by a person under the age of 18 before engaging in gainful employment.
 The application and papers are issued by the main office in the high school.
 You must present proof of age when obtaining a permit.
-High school graduates who are 17 years of age may be employed without a working permit.
+Administrator reserves the right to revoke an issued work permit due to academic and/or attendance concerns, per the State of Michigan CA-6/CA-7 work permits.